chrisdickinson/uuasm-rs/README.md

 A semi-regularly updated dev log.

+### 2024 Sep 09

+Well, writing a new stack was easier than expected.
+Integrating it, however...

+Something I am noodling on: locals are kind of a copy-on-write view of a value stack (extending the existing stack with a number of non-parameter locals.)
+On write those values can be copied, but until that point they can be read off of the same stack as everything else.

 ### 2024 Sep 08

 Ok.
 The time has come to fix our representation of values, and that means